VR51/host-flash/README.md

 FILE TO DOWNLOAD:

-You only need to download the file `hostsflash`.
+You only need to download the file `hostflash`.

 All the other files in this repository are for reference or emergency only.